mongodb/docs/source/includes/command/atlas-dataFederation-queryLimits-create.rst

 Creates a new Data Federation query limit.

-To use this command, you must authenticate with a user account or an API key with the Project Owner role.
+To learn more about the query limits, see https://dochub.mongodb.org/core/adf-query-limits.To use this command, you must authenticate with a user account or an API key with the Project Owner role.

 Syntax
 ------